Undergraduate Common Curriculum

 Language

-- Demonstrate proficiency in learning about a culture associated with a language of choice
+- demonstrate proficiency in learning about a culture as embodied in a skill (e.g., writing, speaking, listening or reading) in a language of choice.

 -

-- Apply formal reasoning, mathematics, or computational science approaches to problem solving
+- apply formal reasoning, mathematics or computational science approaches to problem solving within mathematics or computational science, and other disciplines;

-- Demonstrate the ability to create in written, oral, or any other performance medium or interpret texts, ideas, or cultural artifacts
+- demonstrate the ability to create or interpret the texts, ideas or artifacts of human culture;

-- Identify and analyze the connections between texts, ideas, or cultural artifacts and the human experience
+- identify and analyze the connections between texts, ideas or cultural artifacts and the human experience and/or perception of the world.

 -